dkimhw/inventory-insights/notes/outline.md

  * Most popular year + make + model stocked

 ## Harder Questions
 * Avg length to sale
 * Pick a car and see price that they are charging
+* Detailed drilldown of each make - I think this should be another web page correct?

+## Documentation
+* Dataset description in readme and dashboard
+* Better read me